Demonstration of the Rodeo Algorithm on a Quantum Computer: Applications to one-qubit Hamiltonians

 We consider a quantum register composed of two qubits.
 The first qubit is our system under study, which we term the ``object" system.
 The second qubit is the ancilla, or ``arena'' qubit.
 Any Hamiltonian $H_{\rm obj}$ on a single qubit has the form $c_I I + c_X X + c_Y Y + c_Z Z$.
 Here $I$ is the identity; $X,Y,Z$ are the Pauli operators; and $c_I,c_X,c_Y,c_Z$ are real coefficients.
 The object system is initialized in some state $\ket{\psi_I}$, while the ancilla is initialized in the state $\ket{0}$.
 We will apply $N$ successive cycles of the RA with target energy $E$, and the elements of the $k^{\rm th}$ cycle are described as follows.
 The ancilla is first transformed by a Hadamard gate H. This is followed by the controlled time evolution of $H_{\rm obj}$ for time duration $t_k$.
 We then perform a phase rotation P$(Et_k)$ on the ancilla qubit, apply another Hadamard gate H, and measure the ancilla.
 Mid-circuit measurements were recently enabled by IBM Q, and they allow us to reuse the same ancilla qubit for all cycles.
 The elements of the cycle are illustrated in Fig.~\ref{singlerun}.

 The time $t_k$ for each cycle is a random number sampled from a Gaussian distribution centered at zero and specified root-mean-square value $\sigma$.
-We define a successful outcome to be the case where all $N$ measurements of the ancilla qubit are $\ket{0}$, which we denote compactly as the zero string $0^N$.
-If our initial state $\ket{\psi_I}$ is an eigenstate of $H_{\rm obj}$ with eigenvalue of $E_{\rm obj}$, then the probability of a successful outcome given a sequence $(t_k)$ is
+We define a successful outcome to be the case where all $N$ successive measurements of the ancilla qubit are $\ket{0}$, which we denote compactly as the zero string $0^N$.
+Suppose now that our initial state $\ket{\psi_I}$ is an eigenstate of $H_{\rm obj}$ with eigenvalue of $E_{\rm obj}$.
+For target energy $E$ and $N$ rodeo cycle times $\{t_k\}$ with $k = 1, \cdots, N$, the probability of a successful outcome will be denoted as $P_{0^N}(E|\{t_k\})$.
+We find that